woile/woile.github.io/posts/multiple-configurations-in-kubernetes.md

 In order to do this we only need to set `KUBECONFIG` env variable with the path to the kubeconfigs.

-In kubernetes documentation is mentioned the creation of a `config-exercise` folder, where the config files should live.
+It is mentioned, in the kubernetes documentation, the creation of a `config-exercise` folder, where the kubernetes config files should live.
 So let's create it.

 ```bash
 mkdir -p ~/.kube/config-exercise